 - Sevenoaks School uses a wide range of technology.
-This includes access to: - o Computers, laptops, tablets and other digital devices - o Internet, which may include search engines and educational websites - o Learning platforms, remote learning platform/tools and intranet - o Email - o Games consoles and other games-based technologies - Digital cameras, web cams and video cameras. - All school owned devices will be used in accordance with our acceptable use of technology policies and with appropriate safety and security measures in place. - Members of staff will always evaluate websites (including search engines), tools and apps fully before use in the classroom or recommending for use at home. - Use of video sharing platforms will be in accordance with our acceptable use of technology policies, following an informed risk assessment and with appropriate safety and security measures in place.
+This includes access to: - Computers, laptops, tablets and other digital devices - o Internet, which may include search engines and educational websites - Learning platforms, remote learning platform/tools and intranet - o Emai - Games consoles and other games-based technologies - o Digital cameras, web cams and video cameras. - All school owned devices will be used in accordance with our IT Terms of Use and with appropriate safety and security measures in place. - Members of staff will always evaluate websites (including search engines), tools and apps fully before use in the classroom or recommending for use at home. - Teaching staff will ensure that emails and other potential sources of sensitive information are not visible to students at any stage in the classroom. - Use of video sharing platforms will be in accordance with our IT Terms of Use, following an informed risk assessment and with appropriate safety and security measures in place.